allenkim80/gatling-sentry-extension/README.md

 # gatling-sentry-extension

 `gatling-sentry-extension` is the one that can easily send gatling logs to sentry.
 Gatling is the powerful tool to check application's performance, but it is hard to check what kind of errors occur during the test.
 So, this extension help you check error logs with Sentry.(https://sentry.io/welcome/)
-This extension is made based on Akka framework, when the start gatling test, it should make Actor system for 'gatling-sentry-extension'.
+This extension is made based on Akka framework, when the start gatling test, it should make Actor system for `gatling-sentry-extension`.
 I will explain more detaily below section.

 This extension can send those logs to Sentry.
   - Gatling http response